 After describing the nature of technical and fundamental analysis in our previous articles, it is time to compare the two trading systems and determine which one is better.
 While we recommend combining both for the best results, investors should naturally limit themselves to only one if they do not plan to invest all of their time into cryptocurrency analysis.

 Before we continue, it is important to point out that TA and FA cater to different groups.
 While technical analysis is suitable for long-term and short-term traders who play with leveraged positions or futures markets, fundamental analysis is more appropriate for long-term investors who are interested in holding onto an asset for several years.

 Moreover, the differences between FA and TA are even more prominent in the world of cryptocurrencies than in the stock market.
 Market participants who employ the HODL strategy prefer conducting FA and nothing else, while those interested in becoming day-traders spend days and nights studying TA.

 Is there a clear winner?
 Both systems have their advantages and disadvantages, so let us put them to a test by comparing TA with FA and find out which is superior.
 First, we will describe the pros and cons of each strategy.

 The benefit of technical analysis is that, once you have sufficient knowledge of it, it is possible to analyze an asset’s chart and determine its direction in the span of minutes.
-Having in mind that new crypto services make it possible to automate TA we end up with a process that is even faster.
+Keeping in mind that new crypto services make it possible to automate TA, we end up with a process that is even faster.